PaycheckCalculatorOnline logo

 How State Income Taxes Work in the U.S.

-Beyond wage income, state taxes vary in what they include: some states tax all ordinary income, others exempt pension income, military pay, or Social Security benefits.
-Some impose no income tax at all, while others have rates exceeding 13%.
+Beyond wage income, states vary enormously in what they actually tax: some tax all ordinary income, others exempt pension income, military pay, or Social Security benefits.
+Some impose no income tax at all, while California charges as much as 13.3%.
+Understanding your state's tax structure is essential for accurate paycheck planning — especially if you're considering relocating, negotiating a remote work arrangement, or evaluating a job offer across state lines.

 State Tax CategoryStatesNotes